.png)

 Is React Native dead in 2026?

-No. Meta still ships it, Shopify, Discord, Microsoft, Instagram and Facebook all run large RN surfaces in production.
-The New Architecture (Fabric + TurboModules + JSI + Hermes) that stabilised in late 2024 is a major upgrade.
-For MVPs and content-heavy apps with a web-dev team, RN remains our default recommendation.
+No. Meta still ships it, and Shopify, Discord, Microsoft, Instagram and Facebook run large React Native surfaces in production.
+The New Architecture (Fabric, TurboModules, JSI, Hermes) became the default in 0.76, the only supported architecture in 0.82, and shed the legacy bridge in 0.85 (April 2026).
+For MVPs and content-heavy apps with a web team, React Native is still our default.

 Different strengths.
-Flutter is better for pixel-perfect custom UI, heavy animations, brand-first consumer apps and teams that like Dart.
-React Native is better for web-dev teams, text-heavy content apps, and anywhere you want to reuse a web React codebase.
-Both are credible in 2026; pick by team fit and UI ambition.
+Flutter is better for pixel-perfect custom UI, heavy animation, brand-first consumer apps and teams that like Dart.
+React Native is better for web teams, text-heavy content apps, and reusing an existing React codebase.
+Both are credible in 2026; pick by team fit and UI ambition rather than benchmarks.

-KMP for shared business logic — yes, a mostly-Kotlin team can ship it with help from a senior iOS engineer on the SwiftUI side.
-Compose Multiplatform for shared UI on iOS is still maturing; we recommend it for desktop/web/Android but default to SwiftUI for iOS in most 2026 projects.
+For shared business logic, a mostly-Kotlin team can ship KMP with help from a senior iOS engineer on the SwiftUI side.
+Compose Multiplatform for iOS reached Stable in May 2025 (release 1.8.0), so shared UI on iOS is now a real option too, though we still default to SwiftUI for consumer flagships.

-Do we really need to rewrite a React Native 0.71 app?
+Do we really need to upgrade a React Native 0.71 app?

-Not rewrite — upgrade.
-0.71 to 0.76+ takes 4–10 weeks depending on dependency count and custom native modules.
-The payoff is a faster app, fewer JS-bridge bugs, and compatibility with the 2026 RN ecosystem.
-Leaving it on 0.71 means slower performance and growing dependency hell.
+Upgrade, not rewrite.
+Moving 0.71 to a current release takes 4–10 weeks depending on dependency count and custom native modules.
+The payoff is a faster app, fewer bridge bugs, and compatibility with the 2026 ecosystem.
+Staying on 0.71 means slower performance and growing dependency debt, especially now that the legacy bridge is gone as of 0.85.

 How long does a native MVP really take?

-For an iOS + Android MVP of moderate scope (auth, 5–7 screens, backend integration, one payment flow), 16–24 weeks with a team of 2 iOS + 2 Android + 1 PM + part-time designer.
-Agent-Engineering tightens that 30–40% but doesn’t change the shape.
-Compare to 10–14 weeks for the same scope in Flutter or RN.
+For an iOS + Android MVP of moderate scope (auth, 5–7 screens, backend integration, one payment flow), 16–24 weeks with 2 iOS + 2 Android + 1 PM + a part-time designer.
+Our AI-assisted workflow tightens that but doesn’t change the shape.
+Compare with 10–14 weeks for the same scope in Flutter or React Native.

 What about PWAs in 2026?

-Still a credible option for content-heavy apps with no critical system integrations.
-Apple’s iOS 17+ PWA support improved but remains the weaker platform.
-For any app that needs push notifications with reliable delivery, Live Activities, widgets, or offline-first heavy data, PWAs are limiting.
-Good for landing pages, catalogues, lightweight tools.
+Still a credible option for content-heavy apps with no critical system integrations. iOS PWA support improved but remains the weaker platform.
+For reliable push delivery, Live Activities, widgets or offline-first heavy data, PWAs are limiting.
+They’re a good fit for landing pages, catalogues and lightweight tools.

-How should I decide on AI features inside a cross-platform app?
+How should you handle AI features in a cross-platform app?

-Cloud AI (OpenAI, Anthropic, Deepgram) is framework-neutral — any stack works.
-On-device AI (Apple Intelligence, Gemini Nano, Core ML custom models) is native-first; bridges exist but lag.
-If on-device inference matters (latency, privacy, HIPAA/GDPR), bias toward native.
-See our native iOS features playbook for the full Apple Intelligence integration story.
+Cloud AI (OpenAI, Anthropic, Deepgram) is framework-neutral, so any stack works.
+On-device AI (Apple Intelligence, Gemini Nano, custom Core ML models) is native-first; bridges exist but lag.
+If on-device inference matters for latency, privacy or compliance, bias toward native.
+See our native iOS features playbook for the Apple Intelligence integration story.

 Native iOS